 Given UWSOM’s top ranking in primary care, they will be looking for applicants with a strong interest in patient education and community health.
-This secondary application will require that you provide an autobiographical essay and answer three to four short essay questions.
-In constructing your responses, focus on highlighting those life experiences that will demonstrate your commitment to community service and leadership and reveal the depth of your maturity, compassion and integrity.
-If you are from a rural background or Washington, Wyoming, Alaska or Montana, be sure to reference your life experiences in these areas since UWSOM has a special program called WWAMI that is designed to serve the needs of these communities.
+If you are from a rural background or Washington, Wyoming, Alaska, Montana, or Idaho, be sure to reference your life experiences in these areas since UWSOM has a special program called WWAMI that is designed to serve the needs of these states.

 What perspectives or experiences do you bring that would enrich the class?
-(250 words maximum)
+(250 words)

 This essay is asking you to consider how you might contribute diversity to the class.
 You should consider diversity both in terms of background – cultural, ethnic or linguistic – as well as experience – dealing with mental illness or experiencing loss.
 Explain how your background will be of value to other students and what you will be able to contribute to the class.
 Your response should focus on emotional and mental maturity and reflect how that will enable you to work with or understand others.

 What obstacles have you experienced and how have you overcome them?
 (250 words)

 In answering this question, select obstacles or life experiences that will give you the opportunity to show how much you have grown and changed.
 Be sure to select challenges that you actively worked to overcome and maintain a positive focus.
 The bulk of the essay should explain how you overcame the challenge as well as how these new skills will help you in medical school.
 It can be helpful to establish a cause and effect relationship between your efforts and the net outcome.
 What approach did you take to address the issue(s)?
 What were the results?
 I recommend selecting challenges where the stakes were somewhat high either for yourself or for someone else.